Vulgate: Sixtine and Clementine Vulgates

 After the Reformation, when the Catholic Church strove to counter Protestantism and refute its doctrines, the Vulgate was declared at the Council of Trent to "be, in public lectures, disputations, sermons and expositions, held as authentic; and that no one is to dare, or presume to reject it under any pretext whatever."
 Furthermore, the council expressed the wish that the Vulgate be printed quam emendatissime (Note: Literally "in the most correct manner possible") ("with fewest possible faults").

 In 1590, the Sixtine Vulgate was issued, under Sixtus V, as being the official Bible recommended by the Council of Trent.
 On 27 August 1590, Sixtus V died.
 After his death, "many claimed that the text of the Sixtine Vulgate was too error-ridden for general use."
 On 5 September of the same year, the College of Cardinals stopped all further sales of the Sixtine Vulgate and bought and destroyed as many copies as possible by burning them.
 The reason invoked for this action was printing inaccuracies in Sixtus V's edition of the Vulgate.
 However, Bruce Metzger, an American biblical scholar, believes that the printing inaccuracies may have been a pretext and that the attack against this edition had been instigated by the Jesuits, "whom Sixtus had offended by putting one of Bellarmine's books on the 'Index' ".

 In the same year he became pope (1592), Clement VIII recalled all copies of the Sixtine Vulgate.
 The reason invoked for recalling Sixtus V's edition was printing errors, however the Sixtine Vulgate was mostly free of them.

 The Sistine edition was replaced by Clement VIII (1592–1605).
 This new edition was published in 1592 and is called today the Clementine Vulgate or Sixto-Clementine Vulgate.
 "The misprints of this edition were partly eliminated in a second (1593) and a third (1598) edition."

 The Clementine Vulgate is the edition most familiar to Catholics who have lived prior to the liturgical reforms following Vatican II.
 Roger Gryson, in the preface to the 4th edition of the Stuttgart Vulgate (1994), asserts that the Clementine edition "frequently deviates from the manuscript tradition for literary or doctrinal reasons, and offers only a faint reflection of the original Vulgate, as read in the pandecta of the first millennium."
 However, historical scholar Cardinal Francis Aidan Gasquet, in the Catholic Encyclopedia, states that the Clementine Vulgate substantially represents the Vulgate which Jerome produced in the 4th century, although "it stands in need of close examination and much correction to make it [completely] agree with the translation of St. Jerome".

+A 2018 comparison of the Latin Clementine Vulgate and the Greek Stephanus Textus Receptus, with the modern Latin Nova Vulgata and the United Bible Society Greek text, looking in particular at missing phrases or words, found that "differences between the Vulgate and the Textus Receptus on the “missing” verses are shown to be trivial in comparison with the UBS text and Nova Vulgata."